mcfnord/rml/src/bc.md

 choice.
 Another man might hide from being found, resist losing independence, and defy efforts to be relocated.
 All these images accompany law enforcement rounding a man up.

 In each nuance, saying I was rounded up impugns my character with imagery contrary to the fact that by my own volition, under my own power, and at my own expense, I immediately travelled 33 miles into the custody and confinement of the state, knowing well through counsel that I was unlikely to appear before a judge until after the weekend.
+The police report says:

+** *Mr. Sosa did state that Dempsey turning himself in on Monday worked better for his schedule with an arraignment for Dempsey most likely held on Tuesday.
+When asked if this worked for us, D/Sgt.
+Hefty and I told Mr. Sosa it did not and it was preferrable that Dempsey contact us to surrender rather than us having to make contact with him in the community.* **

-Lindquist’s folksy language implies the force of the state was needed and employed to gain my custody, which suggests I hold lawful authority in disdain, and maybe even put up a fight.
+While I deferred to the preferences of the arresting authority, Lindquist’s folksy language implies the force of the state was needed and employed to gain my custody, which suggests I hold lawful authority in disdain, and maybe even put up a fight.
 _Guidelines for Applying Rule 3.6_
 allow him to <a href=guidelines36.html style=text-decoration:none>specify the time and place of arrest</a>, which would paint a picture quite contrary to the one he manufactured.
-The documented facts provide no defense for his false and maligning innuendo.
+The documented facts provide no defense for Lindquist's false and maligning innuendo.

 ## Claim: Investigators consider me a threat